AdobeDocs/experience-manager-cloud-service.en/help/assets/cascading-metadata.md

    ![select_form](assets/select_form.png)

-1. (Optional) In the metadata schema editor, create a new field to conditionalize.
+1. (Optional) In the metadata schema editor, create a field to conditionalize.
 Specify a name and property path in the **[!UICONTROL Settings]** tab.

-   To create a new tab, tap/click `+` to add a tab and then add a metadata field.
+   To create a tab, tap/click `+` to add a tab and then add a metadata field.

    ![add_tab](assets/add_tab.png)